SPA-Viberti AS.42: Service

-The Sahariana was operated solely by desert raiding parties operating against the Long Range Desert Group.
-Its low profile allowed it to hide behind the dunes and wait for the arrival of the enemy unseen, and its great capacity for autonomous action allowed it to chase enemy forces for long periods.
+Saharianas were stationed in North Africa, Sicily, and Rome.
+The vehicle's low profile allowed it to hide behind desert dunes and wait for the arrival of the enemy unseen, and its great capacity for autonomous action allowed it to chase enemy forces for long periods.
 The AS.42 participated in the final stages of the Libyan campaign and the entire campaign in Tunisia.
 It was mainly assigned to aviation companies of the Auto-Saharan Company and the 103rd Battalion.

 Surviving vehicles were later used by the 2nd Battalion of the 10th Regiment in the defense of Sicily and southern Italy.
-The same unit and the Motorized Assault Battalion employed the “Sahariana” and “Metropolitana” models in the defence of Rome on 8 September 1943.
-After that, a few Saharianas stayed in Northern Italy with Mussolini’s Italian Social Republic.
+The same unit and the Motorized Assault Battalion employed the "Sahariana" and "Metropolitana" models in the defence of Rome on 8 September 1943.
+After that, a few Saharianas stayed in Northern Italy with Mussolini's Italian Social Republic.
 Seven vehicles fought on the Eastern Front as part of the 2.
 Fallschirmjäger Division.
 They were in service throughout 1944 and 1945 as reconnaissance vehicles on the Eastern Front, in France, Belgium and the Netherlands.
-In 1943 the Polizia dell’Africa Italiana, including the “Barbarigo” battalion of the Xª MAS Flotilla.
+In 1943 the Polizia dell'Africa Italiana, including the "Barbarigo" battalion of the Xª MAS Flotilla, used the Sahariana for patrols in Rome.
 On June 4, 1944 an AS.42 stumbled across an M4 Sherman that sent a shell through the vehicle, destroying both front and rear spare tires.

-The end of the war didn't mean the end of the AS 42’s service, as a dozen of these vehicles were supplied to the Polizia di Stato and, modified by the removal of weapons, pioneering tools, and Jerry cans, were painted amaranth red.
-They were used in Udine and Bologna until 1954.
-Some were produced (number unknown) specifically for the Italian State Police in 1946.
+After the war, seven vehicles were supplied to the Polizia di Stato.
+They were modified by the removal of weapons, pioneering tools, and Jerry cans, and painted amaranth red.
+In Udine and Bologna they were used until 1954.
+An unknown quantity were produced specifically for the Italian State Police in 1946.